-- A spacious and unique detached four bedroom period house
+- A charming period detached four bedroom house

 - Formerly the village newsagents (1932-1995)

-- Large pretty garden with WWII air raid shelter
+- Large attractive garden with WWII air raid shelter

 - Garage and off road parking

-Also from the hallway doors off to cosy sitting room with electric fire and surround with window to front, and a delightful living room formerly the village newsagents (1932-1995) with original features, comprising a wide elegant front door with patterned window above, inbuilt cupboards which many years ago housed an array of confectionery items, a faux fireplace with brick surround and door to a separate utility room with shelving, tiled floor, window and door to rear.
+The spacious and charming living room formerly the village newsagents (1932-1995) enjoys original features, including built in cupboards which historically housed an array of confectionery items, faux fireplace with brick surround and, grand front door with patterned window above and door off to separate utility room with shelving, tiled floor, window and door to rear garden.

 The vast loft space offers significant potential for conversion, subject to any necessary planning consents.

-The property is located a few miles from the centre of Wadhurst close to The Vine Pub and around a mile from the nearest shops.
-Wadhurst is a very pretty and characterful village with a pretty, predominantly Period High Street in an Area of Outstanding Natural Beauty which has much to offer.
+Wadhurst which is a very pretty and characterful village with a pretty, predominantly Period High Street in an Area of Outstanding Natural Beauty which has much to offer.

-From a shopping perspective there can be found a very good and newly opened local supermarket and Post Office, a family run butcher’s shop, chemist, delicatessen, a high quality gift shop and ladies outfitters, an excellent library and Book shop.
-Wadhurst also benefits from a very good local Doctor’s Practice and Dentist.
+From a shopping perspective there is a very good local supermarket and Post Office, a family run butchers shop, chemist, delicatessen, a high quality gift shop and ladies outfitters, florist, ironmongers, hairdressers, an excellent library and book shop.
+Wadhurst also benefits from a very good local doctors and dentist practice.

 There are also beautiful walks on the numerous footpaths and bridleways that criss-cross the area, the ever popular Bedgebury Pinetum and Bewl Water Reservoir which offers sailing and other outdoor pursuits.

-Approximately 6 miles North of Wadhurst is the lovely Spa town of Royal Tunbridge Wells, with its fabulous shopping and beautiful Regency style paved Pantiles area, theatres and various other leisure facilities.
+Approximately six miles north of Wadhurst is the lovely Spa town of Royal Tunbridge Wells, with its fabulous shopping and beautiful Regency style paved Pantiles area, theatres and various other leisure facilities.
 This town also has very high achieving grammar schools.
-Also within 45 minutes of Wadhurst there is the Coast with all that it has to offer.
-In terms of places to visit, within an easy drive are various National Trust properties.

 Council Tax Band: E